Incentivizing Quality Text Generation via Statistical Contracts: Deferred Proofs

 \subsection{Two-outcome settings}

-\begin{claim} Let $(F,c)$ be a two-outcome contract design setting ($m=2$).
-A contract $t=(t_0,t_1)$ with $t_1\ge t_0$ implements the target action if and only if the contract $t'=(0,t_1-t_0)$ implements the target action. \end{claim} \begin{proof} For any action $i\in[n-1]$, the corresponding \ICConstraintName{} constraint is:
+\begin{proposition} Let $(F,c)$ be a two-outcome contract design setting ($m=2$).
+A contract $t=(t_0,t_1)$ with $t_1\ge t_0$ implements the target action if and only if the contract $t'=(0,t_1-t_0)$ implements the target action. \end{proposition} \begin{proof} For any action $i\in[n-1]$, the corresponding \ICConstraintName{} constraint is:

 As $f_i$, $f_n$ are probability distributions, the following holds for any $t_0$:

 Subtracting \cref{eq:two_outcome_contract_equal_subtract} from \cref{eq:two_outcome_contract_ic_constraint} does not change the \ICConstraintName{} constraint, as both sides of \cref{eq:two_outcome_contract_equal_subtract} are equal.
 Performing the subtraction and rearranging the terms gives: